.env.example (annotated placeholders with type hints)

 Eliminate hardcoded secrets by injecting ephemeral, least-privilege credentials directly into the local runtime.
 Integrate local secret manager CLIs (1Password CLI, HashiCorp Vault dev mode) with automated rotation hooks tied to developer session lifecycles.
 Scope access tokens per developer identity and enforce audit-ready lifecycle tracking to maintain compliance without manual intervention.
 For detailed guidance on ephemeral credential injection and automated lifecycle tracking mechanisms, see Local Secret Vaults & Rotation.

-# vault.hcl (Dev server configuration)
+# vault.hcl (dev server configuration)

 storage "file" {